-Y’all, I know I’ve already covered this but I’m totally saying this one last time because OMG — especially if you forego the Google Survey version of things and just slap up a headshot in the SMFA Facebook group and ask for feedback — you may think you’re being polite by saying, “Oh, you’re so sweet.
+Y’all, I know I’ve already covered this but I’m totally saying this one last time because OMG — especially if you forego the Google Survey version of things and just slap up a headshot in random Facebook groups and ask for feedback — you may think you’re being polite by saying, “Oh, you’re so sweet.
 Thank you!” after each person offers their thoughts, but what you’ve actually done is muddy the waters by being friendly right there in the thread.
 You’ll get friendlier-skewing words from the very next person who responds.
 Further, when you say, “OMG, I get that comparison all the time,” about a celeb you look like or a show you should be on, you’ve just contaminated the data to come with that, “Yes, and…” action.
-Stay out of the way.
+Seriously, stay out of the way.
 Come back and say thank you AFTER you’ve collected all the data.
 You “lead the witness” by being helpful or friendly or even a casual participant in your own stats-gathering and that’s a recipe for bad data.
-We want you to have the most accurate, badass, leading-to-the-dollars info possible in this, and this how-to is just the ticket!
+We want you to have the most accurate, badass, leading-to-the-dollars info possible in this, and this SMFA how-to is just the ticket!

 Follow these tips and you are SET with some of the cleanest, most accurate, most *bankable* information you’ve ever received about your most castable brand.